-16.13.1 Creating a Notification Definition
+15.13.1 Creating a Notification Definition

-- 1. Navigate to Alerts and Notifications > Notification Definitions. - 2.
-Under Alerts and Notifications Notification Definitions, click CREATE.
+- 1. Navigate to Templates > Notifications. - 2.
+Under Templates Notifications, click CREATE.
 The Create Definition wizard appears. - 3.
 Under Details, enter a name for the notification definition, enter an optional description, and click NEXT. - 4.
 Under Settings, select the Type as REST Notification. - 5.
-Under Notification Categories, and select the device alert. - 6.
-Under Host URL, enter the URL. - 7.
-Under Certificate, paste the certificate details. - 8.
-Under Authentication Type drop-down menu, select Basic, and enter your ServiceNow credentials. - 9.
-Under Advanced Settings, under Headers, click + Add New Header, and enter the following values: - Content-type application/json - Host <instance_id>.service-now.com for e..g: dev196221.service-now.com
+Under Notification Categories, and select the device alert.
+Enable Secure Proto- col. - 6.
+Under Host URL of the ServiceNow instance, enter the URL.
+For example, dev79872.servicenow.com.
+Enter the port number as 443. - 7.
+In the URL field, append the URL with the path /api/now/table/incident. - 8.
+Under Certificate, copy the security certificate, that is the Root CA from the ServiceNow browser and paste it in the Certificate text box. - 9.
+Under Authentication Type drop-down menu, select Basic, and enter your ServiceNow credentials. - 10.
+Under Advanced Settings, under Headers, click + Add New Header, and enter the following values:

+- Content-type application/json'

+Host <instance_id>.service-now.com for e..g: dev196221.service-now.com'

-10. Click DONE.
+Click DONE.

-11. Click NEXT.
+- 12. Click NEXT.